dburriss/dburriss.github.io/_posts/2017-03-21-aspect-rating.md

 ### Progress

-How does the team rate it's progress in building what it should be building?
+How does the team rate its progress in building what it should be building?
 This comes after direction because if you don't know what you are building you are unlikely to feel like you are progressing toward it.
 This project in particular had a rocky start due to a dependence on an external party, so direction was low.
 Feelings of progress varied based on whether a team member was focusing on infrastructure or feature implementation.

 ### Process